Five Benefits of Being Certified as a Women-Owned Business

 These certified organizations allow you to connect with inspiring businesswomen from diverse backgrounds.
 They also provide many other membership benefits, such as invitations to educational events, mentoring, and training opportunities.

 Suppose you’re looking to raise your business reputation or validate your success.
 In that case, there are also a variety of federal and private grants and awards at your disposal as a woman entrepreneur.
-Find out about them in Women in business awards you should know about.

 New clients and profitable business partners

 Working with women-certified businesses is a win-win situation.
 According to a recent study by Hackett Group, it can increase a business's return on investment by as much as 130%.
 Another reason is that once you are certified, your business will be recognized as a preferred supplier in diversity programs.
 And guess what?
 75% of companies prefer supplier diversity programs, often found through certification agencies.